MikeTheGent/Dual_Clock/README.md

 I have designed & prototyped a 3D printed open frame case.
 I will upload files here once I have completed my clock and am satisfied the case has room for everything.

+The case will need to be modified if you're not using exactly the same parts as me.
+(See 'Parts' above).

 ## TFT_eSPI configutation

 Move docs/User_Setup.h to your TFT_eSPI directory which will be somwhere in .pio/libdeps.